A quick rundown and explanation on the do's and don'ts of evolutionary nutrition

 Usually, have a lot of additives, often even not listed on the label, added sugar and wheat (to increase appetite).
 Processing itself may eliminate a lot of the nutritional value.

 Produced by cooking the food in either cheap, unhealthy oils and oils that degenerate at the high temperatures used for frying.
 The high temperatures of the frying process cause the excess formation of AGE's, which are proteins bound to sugar molecules.
 AGE's are pure junk for the body that the body cannot break down or detoxify.
-Thus they accumulate ad-infinitum and cause damage to our health.
+Thus, they accumulate ad infinitum and cause damage to our health.

 Fructose / Sweet Fruit

 Roughly 60% of the carbohydrates in fruit is fructose; the rest is glucose.
 As opposed to glucose, that can be used by all the cells of our body; fructose can only be processed by our liver.
-Therefore excess fructose, that cannot immediately be handled by our liver floats in our bloodstream and forms damaging, non-disposable AGEs with our proteins.
+Therefore, excess fructose, that cannot immediately be handled by our liver floats in our bloodstream and forms damaging, non-disposable AGEs with our proteins.
 This will only stop when the liver can finally take care of it and remove it from the bloodstream.
-Unfortunately, fructose is seven times more reactive than glucose in regards to forming AGEs.
+Unfortunately, fructose is seven times more reactive than glucose in regard to forming AGEs.

 To make things even worse, our liver has only a limited capacity to store sugars.
 So, even if the liver processes the fructose from our bloodstream, fructose that cannot be directly stored in our liver because it's storage is full, is immediately transferred to our fat cells.